 La Cueva

 Restaurant, bar, and cultural institution in one.
-Founded in 1954 as a hunters’ club, it became the gathering place of the Grupo de Barranquilla – Gabriel García Márquez, Álvaro Cepeda Samudio, Germán Vargas, Alejandro Obregón – and today it’s a living museum with a proper kitchen.
+Founded in 1954 as a hunters’ club, it became the gathering place of the Grupo de Barranquilla, Gabriel García Márquez, Álvaro Cepeda Samudio, Germán Vargas, Alejandro Obregón, and today it’s a living museum with a proper kitchen.
 Traditional costeño cooking (sancocho, fried fish, arroz con coco), a long bar, and live music on Thursday nights.
 Not the best food in the city; absolutely a meal you should have.
-Calle 59 # 43–158.
+Calle 59 # 43 to 158.

 Narcobollo